sathya21/adv_lane/adv_lane.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I plotted a histogram and identified the left and right peaks.
 From that i used sliding windows to follow the line till its peak.
-Code for this can be found in code cell 5 of "./example.ipynb".
+Code for this can be found in code cell 5 of example.ipynb.
 Results can be found below

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in  code cell 8 of "./example.ipynb".
+I did this in  code cell 8 of example.ipynb.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in code cell 9 of "./example.ipynb".
+I implemented this step in code cell 9 of example.ipynb.
 Here is an example of my result on a test image:

 ![alt text][image6]